labrat57/Freemocap566/README.md

 - matplotlib
 - pandas
 - numpy
+- from scipy.signal import butter, filtfilt

 Log - code for Jer to run
-2023-11-30 tanVel.py
+2023-12-06 reachTask\tangentialVelReach.py
+            this code now works to get the TanVel of the reaching data i collected on monday.
+The output is in m/s also added the freemocapAnalysis.py file for all the functionc from now on 2023-11-30 tanVel.py
                 This code calculates the tangential velocity of the FreeMoCap data and the EMC data